mikroman/Mode2SpriteMovement/readme.txt

-I have Kick converted the original .swift files for this.
+I have Kick converted the original .swift files for this example.
 I am using this only for the IRQ code, not the sprite routines.

 Below is text from the well-commented file "SpritePlotter.asm"